 My (short) minimalism story.

-When I started decluttering and adopting a minimalist lifestyle, I had no idea that was what I was doing.
+When I started decluttering and adopting a minimalist lifestyle, I had no idea that's what I was doing.
 I didn’t even know there was a name for it.

 I started decluttering.
 I was subletting an apartment at the time.
 I decided not to look for a new one.
 I moved back to my mom’s place.